Koloolexd2/Latitude-E5430-Hackintosh/README.md

 _Not tested_:
 - Express Card Expansion
-- SD Card Reader (Mine is broken)
+- SD Card Reader
-- Docking Station (I don't have a Docking Station for Dell Latitude E5430)
+- Docking Station
 - SIM Slot (I don't have a WWAN Card, but [someone does make it work in MacOS though](https://github.com/xmm7360/xmm7360-usb-modeswitch))